nickkeesG/konigrufen/README.md

 When the player starts and usage of knowledge is enabled in the game, it reasons as follows:
 - If the agent knows that it has the highest card (i.e. `knowledge.hasHighestCard` is true), then it will always play that card as first to be certain it wins that trick and can start again.
 - If the agent knows that it has the majority of trump cards (i.e. `knowledge.trumpAdvantage` is true) then it will play an arbitrary trump card in order to make sure the other players lose more trump cards and being more likely to win the trick.
-- If the agent knows that one of its opponents does not possess a certain suit (i.e. `opponentLacksSuit is true`), and the agent itself does have that suit, then the agent will play that suit.
+- If the agent knows that one of its opponents does not possess a certain suit (i.e. `knowledge.opponentLacksSuit is true`), and the agent itself does have that suit, then the agent will play that suit.
 However, this knowledge cannot be used if the agent does not know who its opponents/teammates are.
-Therefore it is first required to have that knowledge (i.e. `knowsTeammate` is true) in order to strategically use this knowledge.
+Therefore it is first required to have that knowledge (i.e. `knowledge.knowsTeammate` is true) in order to strategically use this knowledge.
 At the start of the game just one player has this knowledge which may be a big advantage.

 #### The player doesn't start
 When the player doesn't start, there is not much strategic play it can do as it has to adhere to the rules.
-However, it can try to give its teammates and its opponents as many and as few points respectively as possible:
+However, it can try to give its teammates and its opponents as many and as few points respectively as possible.
+Here the reasoning is presented in order:
 - If I possess the suit that is played, I will play that suit.
 - If I don't possess the suit that is played and it is not a trump, I play a trump card if I have it.
-- If I know who my teammate is and my teammate started this trick, then I play a high valued card.
+- If I know who my teammate is and my teammate started this trick , then I play a high valued card.
 - If I know who my opponent is and my opponent started the trick, then I play a low valued card.
 - If I don't know who my teammate is then I just play a random card.